Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 ##### Continuous Integration (PR to `dev`)

 When a developer creates a PR from a feature branch to be merged into the `dev` branch, GitHub Actions runs the CI workflow.
 The workflow executes backend and frontend linting using Pylint and ESLint, respectively.
 The linting step is followed by frontend and backend unit and integration tests to ensure that the PR changes did not break functionality.
-All testcases must be successful for the workflow to continue.
+All test cases must be successful for the workflow to continue.
 Security checks are then run to ensure no secrets were committed and no vulnerabilities exist in our dependencies.
 The PR must have a reviewer who provides comments or requests changes.
 The workflow runs using a self-hosted action runner.

 ##### Provision Test Environment (PR merged to `dev`)